-Controlled Release Eye DropsIn an ongoing collaboration with Dr. Steve Little, Dr. Ian Conner, and Dr. Joel Schuman, our group has developed a novel, semi-permanent eye drop platform that can sustain the delivery of ocular drugs for days or weeks from a single, patient-administered dose.
-This non-invasive, patent-pending method is being validated for use in glaucoma and ocular infection, thanks to the Charles T. Campbell Eye Microbiology Lab.
+SoliDrop: Controlled release eye dropsOur group has developed a novel, semi-permanent eye drop platform that can sustain the delivery of ocular drugs for days or weeks from a single, topical dose.
+This non-invasive, patented method has been validated for use in treating glaucoma, ocular infection, corneal cystinosis, and more.
+We are currently exploring the commercial potential of the platform and expanding the SoliDrop portfolio to include posterior drug delivery.

 |